VishalSandakelum/volt-vision-smart-plug/README.md

 - Current Mismatches: Automatically shut off the smart plug to prevent electrical hazards when a mismatch is detected.
 - Gas Leak Detection: Identify gas leaks and automatically turn off devices in the affected area through the smart plug.
 - Cost Tracking: Calculate your monthly electricity bill based on device usage.
-- AI-Powered Insights: `/n`
+- AI-Powered Insights:
-        Provide daily usage data for each device.
-        * Analyze data to identify the most power-hungry devices.
-        * Offer suggestions to save electricity, such as optimal times to turn off specific devices.
+        `Provide daily usage data for each device.` `Analyze data to identify the most power-hungry devices.` `Offer suggestions to save electricity, such as optimal times to turn off specific devices.`

 ### Frontend